mfreeborn/patient-list-generator/README.md

 - Simple formatting has been applied to the table header
 - Ward-based headers have been applied to make it clearer where patients are

-And now the list is accurate, up to date and visually easy to read - in a fraction of the time it would take a person to do in reality.
+And now the list is accurate, up to date and visually easy to read - in a fraction of the time it would take a person to do manually.

 ## Context